 • Disorders associated with child birth; PPH, placenta previa.

-Symptoms of Acute Renal or Kidney Failure
+Symptoms of Acute Renal Failure

 • Bloody stools.